Dynamical mass generation for ferromagnetic skyrmions in two dimensions: Effective mass for skyrmions

-Careful inspection of the mass spectrum reveals a problem: As the frequency increases, the mass spectrum decays too slowly to give a finite total mass.
+Close inspection of the mass spectrum reveals a problem: As the frequency increases, the mass spectrum decays too slowly to give a finite total mass.
 The divergence of the total mass is logarithmic in frequency.
-The divergence arises because of our continuum description of magnetization dynamics, which are only valid for low frequency magnons.
+The divergence arises because of our continuum description of magnetization dynamics, which is only valid for low frequency magnons.
 As the frequency is increased, the discrete nature of the underlying crystal lattice will become more important and the continuum description fails.
-A similar ultraviolet divergence was observed in perturbation calculation in particle physics.
+A similar ultraviolet divergence was observed in micromagnetic analysis for the mass of magnetic vortices \cite{Wysin94}.
 To resolve this problem, we need to consider the magnon spectrum on discrete lattices, which is beyond the scope of the current work.
 We can circumvent this awkward situation by imposing a cut-off frequency $\omega _c$ for the frequency summation.
-By employing $\omega _c = 100$, the obtained total mass as a function of the square of an effective radius $R_s$ for the skyrmion, which is determined through $R _s = \pi/|\theta'_0 (0)|$, is displayed in Fig. \ref{mass}.
+By employing $\omega _c = 100$, the obtained total mass as a function of the square of an effective radius $R_s$ for the skyrmion, which is determined through $R _s = \pi/|\theta'_0 (0)|$, is displayed in Fig. \ref{mass} for $h _D$ ranging from 1.2 to 0.2 and various $h _0$.
 As can be seen, the skyrmion mass decreases rapidly with the decrease of $R_s$, and the skyrmion mass is almost linearly proportional to the skyrmion area $\pi R _s ^2$, which measures effectively how many spins are enclosed in the skyrmion.
-The actual unit for $\mu$ is $2 \pi A \tau/ \lambda ^2 \omega _K ^2$.
-For $A = 10$ pJ/m, $\lambda = 10$ nm and $\omega _K = 2 \pi$ GHz, the mass unit for a $\tau = 1$ nm thick film is $10 ^{-22}/ 2\pi$ kg.
-As $h _D = 1.2$ in Fig. \ref{mass} is very close to the critical value $4/\pi$, the skyrmion size is rather large, giving rise to the large mass shown in Fig. \ref{mass} with $h _0 = 0$.
+The actual unit for $\mu$ is $4 \pi A \tau/ \lambda ^2 \omega _K ^2$.
+For $A = 10$ pJ/m, $\lambda = 10$ nm and $\omega _K = 2 \pi$ GHz, the mass unit for a $\tau = 1$ nm thick film is $10 ^{-22}/ \pi$ kg.
+As $h _D = 1.2$ in Fig. \ref{mass} is very close to the critical value $4/\pi$ \cite{Rohart13}, the skyrmion size is rather large, giving rise to the large mass shown in Fig. \ref{mass} with $h _0 = 0$.